 Place the cauliflower on a cutting board with the stem side down.
 Using a sharp knife, make vertical slices that are about 1 inch thick.
 These slices will be your cauliflower steaks.
 Be mindful of the first and last slices, as they may not hold together well due to loose florets.

-Then, cut each baby potato into quarters by cutting them in half and then in half again.
+Then, cut each baby potato into quarters by cutting it in half and then in half again.

-Combine the olive oil, Cajun seasoning, salt and pepper.
-To save on the amount usage of utensils, use the brush to mix the wet rub.
+Combine the olive oil, Cajun seasoning, salt, and pepper.
+To save on the amount of utensils used, use the brush to mix the wet rub.

 Brush the cauliflower and carefully turn with a flat spatula to coat the other side.